 Why is it Important to Clean Your Security Camera and Lens?

 Your cameras can fall victim to dust, dirt, cobwebs, and weather.
 Cleaning your security camera lens will ensure years of foolproof service.
 Clearing the housing from any debris while carefully cleaning the surveillance camera lens will ensure a crystal-clear picture of your property at all times.

 If you’ve ever seen a bird nesting on a CCTV camera, you understand the conditions that could affect this equipment.
 Rodents and birds can find cable insulation a good nesting material.
 Spiders frequently build webs right over the housing of the camera.
 We’ve even seen bees and wasps building nests off the camera housing on a pole or the side of a building.
-In the winter, the warmth of a camera can be an attractant.
+In the winter, the warmth of a camera can be an attractant to these creatures.

-Making matters worse, today’s smart cameras are particularly vulnerable to these encroachments.
-For example, a zoom lens could end up focusing on the spiderweb instead of the external shot.
+Making matters worse, even modern smart cameras are particularly vulnerable to these encroachments.
+For example, a zoom lens could end up focusing on the spiderweb over the lens instead of the external shot of your business.
 Light from the ring of the camera’s infrared illuminators can reflect visual information back to the software improperly if there’s an accumulation of dirt on the camera housing.
 These cleaning tips also apply indoors, although the four walls do provide a measure of protection against critters, rain, and other elemental conditions.

-The benefits of keeping your CCTV cameras clean means that when you need them the most, they’ll be there for you.
+The benefit of cleaning your security camera lens is that when you need them the most, they’ll be there for you.
 You are placing a lot of faith in these tools.
 A good security system pays for itself every day.
 However, you as the owner must take steps to clean the surveillance camera lens on every unit regularly to keep them in tip-top shape.